Shopify/checkout-sheet-kit-android/README.md

         // See the MobileBuyIntegration sample's manifest for an example.
         // Queries reference - https://developer.android.com/guide/topics/manifest/queries-element

-        // If no app is found to deal with the link, the processor will log a warning:
+        // If no app can be queried to deal with the link, the processor will log a warning:
         // `Unrecognized scheme for link clicked in checkout` along with the uri.
     }